-18. Recognition of Prior Learning is the process by which applicants to UWS can have their prior learning considered for entry or advanced standing.
+- Recognition of Prior Learning is the process by which applicants to UWS can have their prior learning considered for entry or advanced standing.
 The University recognises both certificated and experiential learning.
 Accordingly, the University will accredit alternative forms of learning, provided these can be evidenced in writing and authenticated at the appropriate level.
 UWS requires a credit rating to be assigned to all learning imported into a programme of study through RPL.
 For credit to be transferred into a programme of study it must have been subject to reliable and valid methods of assessment.
-See the Recognition of Prior Learning Handbook for further information.

-Use of Changed Programme Offers /Changes to Programme during Admissions Cycle

-- 19. If we cannot offer a place on the programme applied for, we may offer an alternative programme instead.
+See the Recognition of Prior Learning Handbook for further information (can be found on the Supporting Policies, Procedures, Statements & Guides section on our Student Policies webpage). - 4.
+Use of Changed Programme Offers /Changes to Programme during Admissions Cycle - If we cannot offer a place on the programme applied for, we may offer an alternative programme instead.
 This can happen at the initial application stage or at confirmation.
-We take all steps to avoid changes to a programme after it has opened for applications however, when changes do occur, the Admissions Team and/or Academic School contacts each applicant and provides alternative options for consideration. - 20.
-Where an applicant already holds an active offer for the programme/year concerned, we do our best to ensure that the applicant's study intentions can be met.
-In this case the Admission Team will facilitate one or more of the following options as circumstances allow: - entry to the original programme/year as planned; - deferring our offer by one year; - transferring our offer to an alternative programme for the original year of entry; - transferring the offer to the same or similar programme at another University; - or if all of the above options have been exhausted, cancelling our offer. - 21.
-The applicant will also be advised and supported through the necessary UCAS procedure, where relevant.
+We take all steps to avoid changes to a programme after it has opened for applications however, when changes do occur, the Admissions Team and/or Academic School contacts each applicant and provides alternative options for consideration. - Where an applicant already holds an active offer for the programme/year concerned, we do our best to ensure that the applicant's study intentions can be met.
+In this case the Admission Team will facilitate one or more of the following options as circumstances allow: - entry to the original programme/year as planned; - deferring our offer by one year; - transferring our offer to an alternative programme for the original year of entry; - transferring the offer to the same or similar programme at another University; - or, if all of the above options have been exhausted, cancelling our offer. - The applicant will also be advised and supported through the necessary UCAS procedure, where relevant.